Sam Groth: Deputy Leader of the Victorian Liberal Party

 Groth resigned from the Pesutto shadow cabinet on 13 December 2024, following Pesutto's loss in a defamation case brought by Moira Deeming, stating: "In good conscience, I can no longer continue to serve in this role".
 This move was criticised by some moderate members of the party.

 On 27 December 2024, Groth was elected unopposed as Deputy Leader of the Liberal Party under new leader Brad Battin as part of a broader spill and change among parliamentary leadership.

+Groth was re-elected as Deputy Leader of the Liberal Party under new leader Jess Wilson on 18 November 2025, defeating former Deputy Leader David Southwick in a party room ballot.

+Following a subsequent Shadow Cabinet reshuffle, Groth was appointed Shadow Minister for Tourism, Sport and Major Events and Shadow Minister for Trade and Investment.

 Expenses controversy

-Groth came under scrutiny in May 2025 after it was revealed he borrowed Liberal Party colleague Georgie Crozier's chauffeur to drive him home following a fundraising event at the 2024 Australian Open tennis tournament, with the Herald Sun newspaper claiming Groth was "smashed" at the event.
+Groth came under scrutiny in May 2025 after it was revealed he borrowed Liberal Party colleague Georgie Crozier's chauffeur to drive him to his home in Rye following a fundraising event at the 2024 Australian Open tennis tournament.
+The Herald Sun newspaper claimed Groth was "smashed" at the event, which Groth denied.
+Crozier subsequently stated that Groth "needs to explain his actions."

-It was also revealed Groth had claimed $1,400 for flights and accommodation to visit South Australia and attend the LIV golf event in Adelaide with his wife.
-His expenses also showed he claimed for hotel accommodation after the Formula One Melbourne Grand Prix, with Crozier subsequently stating that Groth "needs to explain his actions."

-Groth issued a statement saying he had attended the Australian Open in his capacity as Shadow Minister for Sport, Tourism and Events, meeting with industry stakeholders before attending a fundraiser in the evening which he had paid for personally.
+Groth issued a statement saying he had attended the Australian Open in his capacity as Shadow Minister for Sport, Tourism and Events, meeting with industry stakeholders before attending a fundraiser in the evening.

-With his home in Rye being a 100km journey from the event, Groth used the chauffeured vehicle to return home.

 Additionally, Groth stated he occasionally stays overnight in Melbourne if he has evening events and commitments the next day in the city, given the distance between Melbourne and his electorate of Nepean.

-Groth also clarified that he attended the LIV event in South Australia at the invitation of event organisers to meet with stakeholders, and that he personally paid for his wife to attend with him.
+It was also revealed Groth had claimed $1,400 for flights and accommodation to visit South Australia to meet with a South Australian Liberal Party colleague and attend the LIV golf event in Adelaide with his wife.
+Groth stated that he attended the LIV event in South Australia at the invitation of event organisers to meet with stakeholders, and that any travel for his wife is paid for personally.

+Retirement from politics

+In January 2026, Groth announced he would not contest the 2026 Victorian state election, stating "The public pressure placed on my family in recent months has been significant and realising that some of it came from within my own party has been difficult to ignore”.

+On 28 January 2026, Groth was replaced by David Southwick as deputy leader of the Victorian Liberal Party in a ballot against Chris Crewther.

+On 4 February, Groth made an announcement stating he will resign from the Parliament of Victoria in the coming week, triggering a by-election in his seat of Nepean, which was held on May 2, just months before the 2026 Victorian state election.
+Groth was succeeded by former Mornington Shire Council Mayor Anthony Marsh.